 Nightingale apartments Brunswick approved – alternative development models gaining traction

-I’ve been following the progression of the Breathe architecture led Nightingale Brunswick apartment project with interest over the last few months.
-Mostly because it seems the creators have developed a similar approach to the Property Collectives model, although focused on apartments versus townhouses.
+I've been following the progression of the Breathe architecture led Nightingale Brunswick apartment project with interest over the last few months.
+Mostly because it seems the creators have developed a design led alternative development model with some similarities to the Property Collectives model, although focused on apartments versus townhouses.

 So it was good to read this week that this project has been approved by Moreland City Council.

 The thing that struck me the most about the reports of the town planning approval process was the amount of community support for the project and the model.
 Particularly from the architectural community.

 As noted in Michael Smith's blog Nightingale received only 3 objections and had "an unprecedented 177 letters of support from architects and the local community wanting to see more affordable and environmentally sustainable housing."

 It's very encouraged to hear that this level of support exists for an alternative development model.

 Despite the lowest interest rates in history property is still unattainable for many so it is exciting to see so many people embrace a clever way to access high quality property.

 Perhaps it is not too much of a surprise that a lot of the support for the project came from the architectural community.
 It seems this new model allows architects to take more control over the end product than many developers would allow them.